thewitcher745/CAN-support-bot/README.md

    ```
    Where `user_id` is the Telegram user ID of the recipient.

+4. To forward a message, follow the instructions in the previous step, with the only difference being that you need to reply to the desired message
+with the command.

-4. If no user ID is provided, the bot will send the test message back to you.
+5. If no user ID is provided, the bot will send the test message back to you.

 ## How to Find a User ID